Suguna Purushothaman

 Suguna died aged 74 in Chennai, Tamil Nadu on 25 February 2015 following a long battle with cancer.
 According to Rajeswari Thyagarajan, a family friend and wife of Thyagarajan, the grandson of Musiri Subramania Iyer, "She wanted to listen to something in the hospital.
-I had, on my mobile phone, Musiri Subramania Iyer’s Nadupai in Madhyamavathi and Marivere in Shanmugapriya and her daughter played the songs for her.
+I had, on my mobile phone, Musiri Subramania Iyer's Nadupai in Madhyamavathi and Marivere in Shanmugapriya and her daughter played the songs for her.
 She opened her eyes for a second, and the end came."
-Her funeral was held the following day in Mandavelipakkam, and her last rites were performed at the crematorium in Besant Nagar.
 She was survived by her husband and two daughters.
-One of her daughters, Kumudha, is also a Carnatic musician.

-Writer Lalitharam paid tribute to Suguma stating, "Suguna had a great flair for layam and could use her hands to keep two different thalams even as she sang.
+Writer Lalitharam paid tribute to Suguna stating, "Suguna had a great flair for layam and could use her hands to keep two different thalams even as she sang.
 An expert in pallavi singing, she could even render simma nanthana pallavi (128 counts) in a way that appealed to a lay rasika."